New Moon on

 Moon after descending node

-5 days after descending node on 6 February 2059 at 23:45 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 19 February 2059 at 09:15 in ♊ Gemini.
+5 days after descending node on 6 February 2059 at 23:45 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 February 2059 at 09:15 in ♊ Gemini.

 Moon after southern standstill

-2 days since the previous standstill on 9 February 2059 at 14:58 in ♑ Capricorn when the Moon has reached South declination of ∠-26.103°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠26.179° at the point of next northern standstill on 22 February 2059 at 09:40 in ♋ Cancer.
+2 days since the last southern standstill on 9 February 2059 at 14:58 in ♑ Capricorn when the Moon has reached South declination of ∠-26.103° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠26.179° at the point of next northern standstill on 22 February 2059 at 09:40 in ♋ Cancer.

 Sun-Moon-Earth syzygy